mlc-ai/mlc-llm/docs/deploy/rest.rst

 --port                 The port on which the server should be started, defaults to ``8000``.
 --allow-credentials    A flag to indicate whether the server should allow credentials.
 If set, the server will
-                       include the ``CORS`` header in the response --allowed-origins      Specifies the allowed origins.
+                       include the ``CORS`` header in the response --allow-origins      Specifies the allowed origins.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all origins.
---allowed-methods      Specifies the allowed methods.
+--allow-methods      Specifies the allowed methods.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all methods.
---allowed-headers      Specifies the allowed headers.
+--allow-headers      Specifies the allowed headers.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all headers.

 You can access ``http://127.0.0.1:PORT/docs`` (replace ``PORT`` with the port number you specified) to see the list of supported endpoints.